What Is a Urinary Tract Infection (UTI)?

 Like apple cider vinegar, adding lemon juice to your daily diet may have some health benefits, but there is not enough clinical evidence to recommend this as an alternative to medical treatment when needed.
 Lemon juice as a management option for kidney stones is undergoing further research.

-Medicine for Urinary Trace Infections
+Medicine for Urinary Tract Infections

 Antibiotics are very commonly given for UTIs – usually a short (3-7 days) course of an oral antibiotic works for mild to moderate infections.
 Some antibiotics commonly given for UTIs include ciprofloxacin, fosfomycin, cefalexin, nitrofurantoin, and trimethoprim.
 The right antibiotics depend on the specific bacteria that are causing the infection, and antibiotic guidelines change according to ongoing medical research and best evidence.

 More serious UTIs, especially where the kidneys are involved or where someone is rapidly becoming more unwell may need intravenous antibiotics.
-This usually means admission to hospital for monitoring and treatment.
+This usually means admission to the hospital for monitoring and treatment.

 Mist Pot CIT